Aidan J Crowley Diary Quotes & Scribbles on Life

 When I was a young actor I was less likely to stand up for myself.
 You know you just want to do the work and try to be nice.
 Sometimes there are arseholes who simply dislike the fact that you are happy and just want to do the job and be a decent human being.
 I remember being on a show and another actor in rehearsals literally picked me up and threw me onto the stage floor horizontal as in a wrestling throw.
 It was hidden behind a veil of being comedic but it was not funny in the least.
 He was a jerk.
 So I have many reasons and experiences over the years as an actor that warrants me being a tough son of a bitch nowadays when I want to be.

-I suppose regarding my voice well I am a singer really…I don't think you can call me an opera singer because that is not what I do despite my singing some classical pieces.
+I suppose regarding my voice, well I am a just a versatile singer really…I don't think you can call me an opera singer because that is not what I do despite my singing some classical pieces.
 I mean I also write my own songs and they are far more rock based.
 But I just sing songs that I like and I don't see why that has to be restricted to a genre.

 The moment a director starts talking about playing games or throwing ball in the rehearsal space or spending four hours explaining why the writer placed a comma after a line is the second I want to go and have a cappuccino.